-* Our insurance doesn't cover dogs or other pets.
-While we love all animals we'd like to suggest your pets not join on this particular adventure.
+* Our insurance doesn't cover dogs, other pets, or strollers.
+While we love all animals and kids, we'd like to suggest your pets and little ones not join on this particular adventure.

 Take exit 5W off the Everett Turnpike (Route 3) in Nashua.
 Turn right at the first set of lights after the Police Station.
 The entrance to Stellos Stadium is the first left.

 The registration tent and finish line will be located by the skate park next to Stellos.
 The start line will be toward the back of the Stellos parking lot.

 Mine Falls Park is a 325-acre park in the city of Nashua, New Hampshire.
 Located in the heart of the city, it was purchased in 1969 from the Nashua, New Hampshire Foundation with city and federal Land and Water Conservation Fund (LWCF) money.
 It is bordered on the north by the Nashua River and on the south by the millpond and power canal system.

 Want to learn more about the park?
 Check out these useful pages!